natalidesanti/natalidesanti.github.io/_pages/about.md

 During this period, I had the opportunity to delve into General Relativity and Quantum Field Theory in Curved Spacetime.
 My research included a [review of Hawking radiation](http://www.scielo.br/scielo.php?script=sci_arttext&pid=S1806-11172019000300421&tlng=pt) and discussions on the [temporal evolution of a Schwarzschild black hole's mass](https://link.springer.com/article/10.1007/s13538-019-00708-y), taking this effect into account.

-Today, during my PhD studies, I have the privilege of delving into the field of Cosmology, now at the University of São Paulo, in the capital city.
+During my PhD studies, I had the privilege of delving into the field of Cosmology, now at the University of São Paulo, in the capital city.
 More than that, I had the opportunity to work as a guest researcher and a [CCA predoc](https://www.simonsfoundation.org/flatiron-institute-center-for-computational-astrophysics-pre-doctoral-program) at the Flatiron Institute, during September 2022 to August 2023, being able to go abroad for the first time in my life.
 Broadly speaking, my current research focuses on applying ML methods to address cosmological problems.
 Specifically, my work includes: